Table of Contents

 Codeine In Cough Medication

 Codeine is a commonly used ingredient in cough syrups.
 Most cough syrups that contain codeine have to be prescribed, however, there are a few which can simply be bought without any questions.
 Due to this lack of security, these are the cough syrups that many teenagers turn to for a cheap and easy high.

-What many don’t realize, is that this high is just as dangerous as any other if you overdose, which is easily done once a tolerance has been built up.
+What many don’t realize, is that this high is just as dangerous as any other if one overdoses, which is easily done once a tolerance has been built up.
 Codeine in cough syrup can actually bring on more symptoms than it does cure if used in the wrong dosage.
-It is also strongly advised that you do not administer cough syrup that contains codeine to children due to these effects.
+It is also strongly advised that the patients do not administer cough syrup that contains codeine to children due to these effects.

 Side Effects of Codeine Use